-How much better would your life be if you had a predictable and consistent way to generate new leads and clients?
+How much better would your business be if you had a predictable and consistent way to generate new leads and clients?

-Otherwise, whether you are a salesperson, B2B business owner or entrepreneur, a marketer, sales person or offer a professional service, I can guarantee that you will see more results (revenue) following the steps I’ve outlined in this article than implementing all the other digital tactics combined (maybe with the exception of running paid ads which are expensive).
+Whether you are a B2B business owner or entrepreneur, a marketer, sales person or offer a professional service, I can guarantee that you will see more results (revenue) following the steps I’ve outlined in this article than all other digital tactics combined (maybe with the exception of running paid ads which are expensive).

 Social Selling = Relationship Building